puniverse/capsule/README.md

     \__ MANIFEST/
         \__ MANIFEST.MF

+With the manifest being:

+    Manifest-Version: 1.0
+    Main-Class: Capsule
+    Application-Class: foo.Main
+    Min-Java-Version: 1.8.0
+    Extract-Capsule : false
+    JVM-Args: -server
+    System-Properties: foo.bar.option=15 my.logging=verbose
+    Dependencies: com.acme:dep1:1.2 com.acme:dep2:3.4
+    Java-Agents: com.acme:dep2:3.4

 This capsule doesn't embed the dependencies in the JAR, so our application's classes can be simply placed in it unwrapped.
-Instead, the `Dependencies` attribute declares the application's dependencies (the `getDependencies` function translates Gradle dependencies to Capsule dependencies.
-Its definition can be found [here](https://github.com/puniverse/capsule-demo/blob/master/build.gradle#L77) and it may be copied verbatim to any build file).
+Instead, the `Dependencies` attribute declares the application's dependencies.
 The first time we run `java -jar foo.jar`, the dependencies will be downloaded (by default from Maven Central, but other Maven repositories may be declared in the manifest).
 The dependencies are placed in a cache directory shared by all capsules, so common ones like SLF4J or Guava will only be downloaded once.
 Also, because the app's classes are placed directly in the JAR, and the dependencies are loaded to a shared cache, the capsule does not need to be extracted to the filesystem at all, hence the manifest says `Extract-Capsule : false`.

 Instead of specifying the dependencies and (optionally) the repositories directly in the manifest, if the capsule contains a `pom.xml` file in the JAR root, it will be used to find the dependencies.